jm1021/church-of-jesus-christ/_posts/2025-12-07-we-will-go-down.md

 ## The Great Plan of Happiness

-The scoreboard numbers show that if justice were the whole story, most of God’s children—including most of our own ancestors—would be left without the blessings Heavenly Father requires.
+The scoreboard numbers show that if justice were the whole story, all of God’s children—including all of our own ancestors—would be left without the blessings Heavenly Father requires.

 > Every ancestor, like every one of us, is invited to **do all things** and receive **added glory** through the plan of salvation.

-- Justice requires ordinances and repentance.
+- Justice requires ordinances and repentance (100%).
-- Mercy provides multiple paths to succeed.
+- Mercy provides multiple paths to succeed, **infinite and eternal** opportunites.

 **This is why mercy is essential.**
 The Plan works because **Christ opens the way for every soul—past, present, or future**—to receive the same ordinances, the same truth, and the same opportunity.